LaRouche movement: Europe

+In Germany, the leader of the Green Party, Petra Kelly, reported receiving harassing phone calls that she attributed to BüSo supporters.
+Her speeches were picketed and disrupted by LaRouche followers for years.

 Jeremiah Duggan, a student from the UK attending a conference organized by the Schiller Institute and LaRouche Youth Movement in 2003, died in Wiesbaden, Germany, after he ran down a busy road and was hit by several cars.
 The German police said it appeared to be suicide.
 A British court ruled that Duggan had died while "in a state of terror."
 Duggan's mother believes he died in connection with an attempt to recruit him.
 The German public prosecution service said her son committed suicide.
 The High Court in London ordered a second inquest in May 2010, which was opened and adjourned.
 In 2015, a British coroner rejected the suicide verdict and found that Duggan's body bore unexplained injuries which indicated an "altercation at some stage before his death."